TheDomcio/WonderfulPolishLanguage/README.md

 - [Materiały do nauki języka szwedzkiego](http://1lo-lask.pl/LO_wp/materialy-do-nauki-jezyka-szwedzkiego/) - In this link you will find links to download a Swedish language textbook and a set of exercises created by Maciej Szulc and shared via website of [I Liceum Ogólnokształcące im.
 Tadeusza Kościuszki w Łasku](http://1lo-lask.pl/LO_wp/i-lo-w-lasku).
 The textbook includes 25 lessons, it is mainly designed to be taught under the guidance of the instructor (lector), as you can read in the introduction, but it will surely also help you to learn by yourself.
 - [Słownik Polsko - Szwedzki by Glosbe](https://pl.glosbe.com/pl/sv) - The Polish-Swedish dictionary, which contains over 128 thousand phrases.

-#### Śląski (Silesian)

-- [Słownik Śląśki](http://www.slownikslaski.pl/index.html) - Here you will find a dictionary, thanks to which you will be able to learn a lot of Silesian words ([Here is the Polish-Silesian version](http://www.slownikslaski.pl/polskoslaski.html)).
-If you would like to read some short stories - Silesian fairy tales, you will find them [here](http://www.slownikslaski.pl/berybojki.html).
-[On this subpage]() you will find, among others, Silesian versions of names.
-The website, of course, also offers a lot of information about Silesia itself.
-- [Słowniczek gwarowy](http://www.isibrno.cz/~malczyk/ondrslow.htm) - A small dictionary of the Silesian language.
-[Here - on this subpage](http://www.isibrno.cz/~malczyk/czasslow.htm) you will find words that are not included in it, and users have suggested [to add] them.
-- [Etnolekt Śląski]([https://pl.wikipedia.org/wiki/Etnolekt_%C5%9Bl%C4%85ski](https://pl.wikipedia.org/wiki/Etnolekt_śląski)) - Quite a good article on Wikipedia about the Silesian language.
-Also the short one about the Silesian alphabet - [slabikŏrzowy szrajbōnek]([https://pl.wikipedia.org/wiki/%C5%9Alabik%C5%8Frzowy_szrajb%C5%8Dnek](https://pl.wikipedia.org/wiki/Ślabikŏrzowy_szrajbōnek)).
-There is also [an official Silesian version of Wikipedia]([https://szl.wikipedia.org/wiki/Przodni%C5%8F_zajta](https://szl.wikipedia.org/wiki/Przodniŏ_zajta)).
-If you like to play [Minecraft](https://www.minecraft.net/pl-pl), you will also find the Silesian language version there.
-You can also browse [Facebook in this language](https://sz-pl.facebook.com).

 ## Videos (Filmy)